 Commonly known as the silent killer, hypertension often does not give rise to any noticeable symptoms even if blood pressure is dangerously high.
 Sometimes, individuals with hypertension may experience headaches, shortness of breath or nosebleeds, but they don’t usually occur until blood pressure has reached a severe or life-threatening stage.

 If left untreated, the increased pressure on our artery walls caused by hypertension can damage our blood vessels and organs.
 The higher the pressure and the longer it goes uncontrolled, the greater the damage.

 High blood pressure that’s not well-managed can lead to health complications, including:

 Heart Attack or Stroke

-A higher pressure means our heart has to work harder to pump blood around our body.
+A higher pressure means our heart has to work harder to pump blood around our body, which can eventually lead to heart failure.
 This can cause our heart muscles to thicken in a condition known as left ventricular hypertrophy, making it harder for our heart to pump enough blood.

 Our blood vessels may weaken and bulge in response to the increased blood pressure, forming an aneurysm, which can be deadly if ruptured.

 Hypertension is the second leading cause of kidney failure.
 Over time, the increase in blood pressure can narrow, weaken or harden the arteries around our kidney and limit blood flow to tissues.
 This can lead to kidney damage or failure.

 Loss of vision